🇺🇸 Federal Income Tax Calculator

 How do I calculate tax income?

-You will need to following the 6 steps below to work out your federal/state/local income taxes.
+You must follow the six steps below to work out your federal/state/local income taxes.

 - Step 1 - Determine your filing status